-Each city's wastewater utility is responsible for billing customers and remitting \$38.64 per Equivalent Residential Unit (ERU) to the Alliance.
-An ERU is defined as 900 ft3 of wastewater per month, or 221 gallons per day.
-Each single-family home counts as one ERU.
-For multi-family housing, each living unit is counted as 7/10 of an ERU.
-Commercial and industrial dischargers are billed according to water consumption and mathematically converted to ERUs.
+Each city's wastewater utility is responsible for billing customers and remitting \$39.80 per Equivalent Residential Unit (ERU) to the Alliance.
+An ERU is defined as follows:

+- For Residential: One ERU equals each single family home.
+For multi-family complexes with three or more total units, one living unit equals 7/10 of an ERU.
+Multifamily complexes with one or two living units are considered single family homes. - For Commercial and Industrial: Customers are billed according to water consumption or a dedicated wastewater meter and mathematically converted to ERUs at the rate of 900 cubic feet per month..